vikash0064/LoveAajKal.in/README.md

   The relational database system used to store calculated results.
   Includes fields such as name1, name2, percentage, message, and timestamps.

-Repository Structure
-  File Name	Purpose
-  index.html ->Provides the user interface for inputting names and calculating love. save_love_result.php ->Handles form submissions, calculates love percentage, and saves data into the database. database.sql ->Contains SQL commands to create the database (love_calculator) and table (love_results). db_connect.php ->(Missing content) Likely used for establishing the connection to the MySQL database.
-  README.md	->Documentation explaining the purpose of the project and how to use it.

 Database Design
   The database is named love_calculator with a single table called love_results.
 Below is its structure:

-Column Name	Data Type	Description id	INT (Primary Key)	Auto-incrementing ID for each entry. name1	VARCHAR(255)	First name entered by the user. name2	VARCHAR(255)	Second name entered by the user. percentage	INT	Compatibility percentage calculated. message	TEXT	Custom message associated with the result. created_at	TIMESTAMP	Timestamp when the result was saved.

 How It Works
 Frontend (HTML):